LindsayHill/LindsayHill.github.io/_pages/about.md

 You can find me on Twitter as [northlandboy](https://twitter.com/northlandboy).
 You can also email me at [lindsay.k.hill@gmail.com](mailto:lindsay.k.hill@gmail.com).
 GitHub profile is [LindsayHill](https://github.com/LindsayHill).

+I am a Network Engineer at AS32590, where I work on all manner of things vaguely-related to networking.
+Run an eyeballs network, and looking to peer?
+[Get in touch](https://www.peeringdb.com/asn/32590).

 In May 2015, I joined [Brocade](http://www.brocade.com/) as a Product Manager.
 In October 2017, my Business Unit at Brocade was sold to [Extreme Networks](http://www.extremenetworks.com/).
 In July 2019 I left Extreme Networks.
-You can assume what you will about my bias.

 Prior to joining Brocade, I worked in a variety of roles, covering network design and architecture, network management, security, and HP-UX/Linux system administration.
 This covered a range of organisations, from small development shops, to large financial institutions and telecommunications giants.